Signatures of quantum chaos in an out-of-time-order tensor: Details of the Choi state

 \section{Details of the Choi state}

 The Choi state $\Upsilon^{a_\mathsf{o}c_\mathsf{i}|\mathcal{B}}$ is

 where $d$ is the dimension of the probe and $\{\dyad{jn}{km}\}$ is an orthornormal basis of the superoperator space $a_\mathsf{i}\otimes a_\mathsf{o}$ and for some ancillary space of the same dimensions.
-The OTOM acts on the basis superoperators as,
+The OTOT acts on the basis superoperators as,